In 2018, Smyrna began to experience headaches and nausea, at first once a week, then nearly every day.

 Afterward, her family turned to St. Jude Children’s Research Hospital in Memphis, Tennessee, to continue her care.

-Families, like Smyrna's, never receive a bill from St. Jude for anything.
+Families, like Smyrna's, never receive a bill from St. Jude for treatment, travel, housing or food.

 Smyrna’s treatment included radiation therapy and chemotherapy.